smarco/WFA2-lib/README.md

 ### 1.3 Getting started

-Git clone and compile the library, tools, and examples.
-By default use cmake:
+Git clone and compile the library, tools, and examples (by default, use cmake).

 ```
 git clone https://github.com/smarco/WFA2-lib